EDUCATOR REPORT & ON-DEMAND WEBINAR

 Amanda is the Co-Founder and CEO of AI for Education.
 A former high school biology teacher and EdTech executive with over 20 years of experience in the education sector.
 She has a deep understanding of the challenges and opportunities that AI can offer.
 She is a frequent consultant, speaker, and writer on the topic of AI in education, leading workshops and professional learning across both K12 and Higher Ed.

-Director of Digital and Learning Resources, El Paso Independent School District
+Director of Digital & Learning Resources, El Paso ISD

 Sharo Dickerson